oleiade/trousseau/README.md

 *Trousseau* is an encrypted key-value store designed to be a *simple*, *safe* and *trustworthy* place for your data.

-It stores data in a single file, encrypted using the openpgp asymmetric encryption algorithm.
+It stores data in a **single encrypted file**.
+It supports both **asymetric encryption** using OpenPGP, and **symmetric encryption** using AES256.
+It can be easily synced across devices using Dropbox, OneDrive...
-It can be easily exported and imported to/from multiple remote storages: like S3, an ssh endpoint, gist (ftp, dropbox, and more to come...).
+It can be exported and imported to/from multiple remote storages using integrated S3, ssh, and gist support.
-It is able to restrict access to the data store to a set of openpgp recipients.
+If used with OpenPGP encryption, it is able to restrict access to the data store to a set of recipients.

-Create a *trousseau* data store, specify which *opengpg* recipients are allowed to open and modify it, add some key-value pairs to it, export it to S3 for example, and re-import it on another device: As simple as that.
+Create a *trousseau* data store, add some key-value pairs to it, push it to S3 and re-import it from another device or simply sync it over Dropbox.
+Safe data sharing had never been that simple!

 *Secrets are made to be shared, just not with anyone.* Whether you're an admin, a paranoid guy living in a bunker, or a random user who seeks a simple way to store it's critical data in secured manner. *Trousseau* can do something for you.